ijbd/assetra/docs/contributing.rst

 Poetry is used to synchronize contributors' environments.
 Whenever an environment change is made (i.e. packages are installed or updated), contributors should commit their modifications to the `pyproject.toml` and `poetry.lock` files.
-3. If you haven't already, setup a GitHub token for your personal device (see footnotes) Other contributors then run `poetry install` to remain in sync.
+Other contributors then run `poetry install` to remain in sync.